Starfodders/Starfodders/README.md

 - I'm a registered nurse turned software developer with aspirations to create contemporary healthcare solutions and build fun and interesting personal projects!

-- I'm currently building Hearth, deployed on Netlify and interacts with my Amazon RDS (MySQL) through serverless functions.
+- Hearth is done, deployed on Netlify and interacts with my Amazon RDS (MySQL) through serverless functions.
+Check it out at https://hearthdbt.netlify.app/

-- I'm continuing to dive into React documentation to see how my preliminary knowledge can be upgraded with more modern React features.
-This also teaches me how to write and maintain my code.

 - My next step(s) are to build out a portfolio website, learn Typescript and NextJS, React Native.